josefondrej/transplants/README.md

 In kidney exchanges it is possible to do a transplant even with incompatible blood groups, but the match is not so good.

-> Very often it is important to know so called Rh factor
+> Very often it is important to know so-called Rh factor
 > which can be (-) or (+), however for the kidney transplants
 > this does not play a role.